heutelbeck/sapl-policy-engine/sapl-documentation/6_1_HTTPApi.md

 ### Keep-Alive

-Streaming connections use periodic keep-alive events to detect stale connections.
+Streaming connections use periodic SSE comment events (`: keep-alive`) to prevent firewalls and proxies from closing idle connections.
 A PEP should treat a prolonged absence of any events (decisions or keep-alives) as a connection failure.

 ### Implementations